lnxpy/mdb-ai-prompted-text/README.md

 This experimental implementation is powered by [MindsDB](https://mdb.ai) & [PyAction](https://github.com/lnxpy/pyaction).

 ### Usage
 Simply open an ***"AI Text Prompting"*** issue on this repository and ask AI to do operations on your input text.
-Wait for the response in comment form.
+Wait for the response in the form of a comment on your issue.

-> [!CAUTION] Submission Privacy
+> [!CAUTION]
-> Your issue submission is visible to other users.
+> **Submission Privacy:** Your issue submission is visible to other users.